barretot/GitHub-Stars/README.md

 ```
 $ npm run test
 ```
-The database will create a collection called "tests to store the tests created.
+The database will create a collection called "tests" to store the tests created.

 If the tests were successful, the terminal should return the following information:
 ```